How Modern Technological Innovations Helped Dental Care Providers Steer Through the Coronavirus Pandemic

-University of Illinois at Chicago is one organization that has taken this challenge hands on and come up with a highly effective solution with the help of technology.
+The University of Illinois at Chicago is one organization that has taken this challenge hands-on and come up with a highly effective solution with the help of technology.

 “This is a real challenge for several reasons,” said Lyndon Cooper, associate dean for research in the College of Dentistry and head of oral biology at UIC.